HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems: HoloTrace: Location Privacy Framework

 {Fig.~\ref{fig:tdoa_blind} illustrates the fake path injection approach with $L=2$, where a second pair of the original path (indicated with dotted red lines) is added in between the two paths of the first pair (indicated with dashed red lines), to modify the estimated \ac{tdoa} (shown with horizontal arrows).}

-\paragraph{Generalization to $L$ Paths} For the case of $L$ true paths, blind \ac{tdoa} spoofing via fake path injection requires synthesizing {$L L_s^{}$} effective delays{, with $L_s^{} \in \mathbb{N}$}.
+\paragraph{Generalization to $L$ Paths} For the case of $L$ true paths, blind \ac{tdoa} spoofing via fake path injection can be described by choosing $L_s^{}$ injected delay shifts, with $L_s^{} \in \mathbb{N}$.
 The \ac{ue} transmits a pilot sequence of the form